1965 NFL Championship Game: First quarter

 After a short punt gave the Browns possession in Green Bay territory, Ryan passed to Warfield for 11 yards and Jim Brown ran for 5 more.
-On the play Brown jumped to the outside when he found the middle awash in green and yellow jerseys.
+On the play Brown jumped to the outside when he found the middle awash in green and gold jerseys.
 Green Bay's strategy throughout the game would be to clog the middle forcing Brown to hesitate while looking for room to run.
 Brown took extra steps to cut on the wet field thus giving the GB defense time to catch up.
 On 3rd down and 2, Ryan, instead of handing off to Brown, crossed up the defense and sent Warfield to the Post.
 Warfield beat safety Tom Brown and CB Doug Hart to the goal line but the ball was slightly overthrown and eluded Warfield's outstretched hands.
 On 4th down Lou Groza, the 41-year-old 6-foot 1-inch, 240 lb lineman whose career extended all the way back to the A.A.F.C., coolly kicked a 24-yard field goal to put Cleveland in front, 9–7.

 After the Packers took over on their own 23, Taylor was tackled for a yard loss.
 Starr attempted a pass to Hornung and the Browns were flagged for defensive holding, resulting in a first down at the Green Bay 27.
 Jerry Kramer escorted Paul Hornung around left end on the Packers sweep, picking up 34 yards.
 Bart Starr passed to Boyd Dowler for 11 yards and Taylor gained 7 off tackle.
 Taylor made a first down at the 17.
 Hornung gained four yards on a sweep, this time led by Fuzzy Thurston.
 Taylor gained four and another run by Hornung gave Green Bay a first down at the Cleveland 6 as the first quarter ended.